 Children will be allowed to touch plants and animals that are safe, but they will not be allowed to touch dangerous plants and animals; they will be taught to discern which are which.

 Introduce scientific vocabulary that will strengthen their understanding of root meanings, so they can start to make the connections between Latin, Greek, and modern English.

 Explorers will be exposed to the same self-awareness ideas as their peers indoors.
 As the children advance in the co-op, having these common early co-op experiences will help them bond with the other students.

 Learn how to work together to accomplish common goals.

 Encourage a thoughtful and mature response to conflict.

-Meghan Hayes is a lifelong organic, permaculture gardener and naturalist.
+Meghan Hayes is currently pursuing National Geographic Educator Certification.
+She is a lifelong organic, permaculture gardener and naturalist.
 Through her vocation as a gardener and landscaper, she has spent her adult life observing and learning about the connections between soil life and composition; minerals; plant compounds; plant health; and animal life, movement, and activity.
 While working as a gardener and stonemason on an estate in North Carolina, Meghan had the opportunity to work with a Lakota tracker.
 The tracker helped Meghan learn to hone her eye for signs in the environment of recent activity and to discern environmental details.
-She studied botany in order to have a greater grasp on the biology of the connections she was observing, leading to expertise on how (and when) to solve disease and pest problems in the landscape.
-Through studying permaculture, Meghan learned that, “The problem is always the solution,” (https://youtu.be/PlXqLlrWGrs) and this self-sustaining principle has ended up guiding most of her activities, including raising and teaching her children.
+Through studying permaculture, Meghan learned that “The problem is always the solution,” and this self-sustaining principle has ended up guiding most of her activities, including raising and teaching her children.

 From Meghan herself: